 The OPTIMUM study is looking to determine whether one dose of 'whole cell' pertussis (whooping cough) vaccine given at two months of age instead of the current 'acellular' pertussis vaccine can help protect young children against allergic outcomes.

 In the OPTIMUM Study, half of the babies will receive the ‘whole cell’ pertussis vaccine and the other half will receive the ‘acellular’ pertussis vaccine at two months of age.
 Subsequent pertussis vaccinations at 4 months and 6 months will be the 'acellular' pertussis vaccine currently given to all babies.
 Participants in the study will be followed up until they are around 19 months old to try and find out if babies who received the 'whole cell' vaccine are less likely to develop allergic conditions such as food allergy or eczema.

-Participation in the study will be for 19 months and will include 8 visits to the clinic (at Princess Margaret Hospital and Perth Children's Hospital) starting when your baby is 6-12 weeks old for their first vaccinations.
+Participation in the study will be for 19 months and will include 8 visits to the clinic at Perth Children's Hospital, starting when your baby is 6-12 weeks old for their first vaccinations.

 Babies will receive all of their routine vaccines at clinic visits up to 19 months of age.

 All babies will be assessed for possible allergies by undergoing a skin prick test at 18 months of age.

 Blood samples will be taken to better understand how immune responses to vaccination protect against whooping cough and possibly predispose to, or protect, against allergic diseases like food allergy, asthma and eczema.